Vinegar in Pregnancy – Benefits and Side Effects

 5. A Natural Deodorizer

-Apple cider vinegar can banish away the bad odour.
+Vinegar can banish away the bad odour.
 It can kill yeast and bacteria making the body smell fresh even during pregnancy.

 6. Get Rid of Acne and Warts